Battle of Geok Tepe

-The Battle of Geok Tepe in 1881 was the main event in the 1880/81 Russian campaign to conquer the Teke Turkomans.
+The Battle of Geok Tepe in 1881 was the main event in the 1880/81 Russian campaign to conquer the Teke tribe of Turkmens.
 Its effect was to give the Russian Empire control over most of what is now Turkmenistan, thereby nearly completing the Russian conquest of Central Asia.

 The battle is also called Denghil-Tepe or Dangil Teppe.
 Sources are inconsistent, but Denghil-Tepe seems to have been the name of the fort and also the name of a small hill or tumulus in the northwest corner of the fort.
 Geok Tepe ('Blue Hill') seems to refer to the general area, the modern town, a nearby village and a mountain to the south.
 Skrine says that fort enclosed 1 sqmi or more, with mud walls 18 ft thick and 10 ft high on the inside and a 4 ft dry ditch on the outside, although other dimensions are given.
 The area was part of the Akhal Oasis where streams coming down from the Kopet Dagh support irrigation agriculture.

+The Russians killed all Turkmen males who had not succeeded in escaping from the fort, but spared about 5,000 women and children.
+They freed about 600 Persian slaves.